How to interact with your application’s database#

 docker-compose.yml file, for example:

-Docker will use the new version the next time the local project is launched.
+Docker will use the new version the next time the local application is launched.

 If you are not sure what image to use for the local database, Divio support will be able to advise you.